ti-mo/ansible-lanparty/lp-collectd/README.md

 `collectd_server` has no default and needs to be set in order for the `network` plugin to be activated. `collectd_server_port` defaults to 25826.

+Skipping Configuration
+---

+The collectd-core package needs to be installed on InfluxDB servers as it installs the `/usr/share/collectd/types.db` required by any InfluxDB instance wishing to accept data from our collectd clients.

+`lp-influxdb` relies on this role to provide `types.db` to the influxdb server.
+When run with `skip_config` enabled, this role will not render a config file.
+This way, `types.db` is guaranteed to be updated throughout package upgrades.